aldebaran/naoqi_navigation_samples/places/README.md

 # Places

 This folder contains the code of the Places app for Pepper.
-This application can be installed on your robot via https://cloud.aldebaran-robotics.com/application/exploration-manager/

 The Places app lets you annotate a map built by the robot with the Explore app to add remarkable places.
 You can then save multiple maps for use in other applications such as Patrol app.